2023 Downs Intellectual Freedom Award given to Missouri Library Association’s Intellectual Freedom Committee

 "The IFC is the epitome of what it looks like to endeavor to offer freedom of access and reading.
 Its members work hard to make sure that libraries, organizations, and individuals who need support have it.
 This group wholeheartedly deserves to be recognized for its past and continued efforts," wrote Missouri Public Library Directors President Jeana Gockley in her letter of nomination.

-In addition to the workshops, the IFC has generated content for the association's social media accounts, offered table talks and other sessions for library works at the Missouri Library Association (MLA) conference, sent letters of support for keeping proposed banned books on shelves, talked to news outlets about book banning, and worked with students to ensure their voices are heard.
+In addition to the workshops, the IFC has generated content for the association's social media accounts, offered table talks and other sessions for library workers at the Missouri Library Association (MLA) conference, sent letters of support for keeping proposed banned books on shelves, talked to news outlets about book banning, and worked with students to ensure their voices are heard.
 The IFC collaborated with the MLA's Legislative Committee to develop the Right to Read Coalition, a group of nonlibrary Missouri residents, religious groups, educational associations, law firms, and more.

 MLA Intellectual Freedom Committee